fabzo/kraken/README.md

 ## Property replacement
 The Docker and Kubernetes lifecycle handlers use the EnvironmentContext to store information like ports and IPs of started components.
-There can in turn be used when configuring the environment variables on components.
+These can in turn be used when configuring the environment variables on components.

 Inside the EnvironmentModule: